osate/website/source/setup-development.md

 ## 8. Updating the development environment

 Ideally the development environment is completely managed using the setup file.
 This implies that additional plugins or git repositories should not be added manually.
 Instead, the setup file should be updated.
 All developers can then update the eclipse installation by re-executing the setup process.
-This happens every time eclipse is stared (unless disabled in the preferences) or can be done manually vie *Help* -> *Perform Setup Tasks ...*
+This happens every time eclipse is stared (unless disabled in the preferences) or can be done manually via *Help* -> *Perform Setup Tasks ...*

 Please report issues with the setup using the osate2-core issue tracker on Github.